-Explore the vibrant and pristine island of Boracay in the Philippines.
-This guide on the top 22 things to do and tourist spots in this island has everything you need for planning the perfect getaway.
+Explore the vibrant and pristine island of Boracay Island in the Philippines.
+This guide on what to do at Boracay and tourist spots has everything you need for planning the perfect getaway.
 Choose from White Beach water activities, island hopping tours, and find out other recommended things to do in Boracay that you should add in your itinerary.

 Boracay boasts of pristine white sand beaches and smaller islands, breathtaking sunsets, fun water activities, top-notch hotels and resorts, and a booming nightlife you shouldn't miss during your vacation, making it one of the best Visayas tourist spots and top tourist destinations in the Philippines.
 It's no wonder the island attracts thousands of vacationers every year.
 Everyone wants a taste of the coveted Boracay beach life.
 There's always something to do and somewhere to explore!

 Boracay is also the ultimate water sports playground.
 From cliff diving, island hopping trips, to parasailing, you're sure to get a good dose of adrenaline rush here.

 As for the R&R tourist spots, you can choose from Puka Beach up north, White Beach at the center, to Cagban Beach down south.
 Just take a pick!
 Whichever type of travel activities you prefer, we've got you covered.

 Read on for the rundown of Boracay's must-do activities and must-visit spots.

 White Beach is Boracay's main tourist attraction and understandably the most jam-packed area since the most popular activity in the island is the Boracay sightseeing beach trip.
 Aside from the undeniable charm of the beautiful white sand and sparkling azure waters, everything you need is a stone's throw away from White Beach.